Skip to article frontmatterSkip to article content

 Problem statement

-We will be solving EXAMPLE 4 in the code, which corresponds to Case 2 in the original GAMA paper.
+By default, the GAMA computation below uses Example 4 from the code, which corresponds to Case 2 in the original GAMA paper.
 The problem is derived from finance and deals with the maximization of expected returns on investments and the minimization of the variance.

 mini=1nμixi+1εεi=1nσi2xi2s.t.Ax=b x{2,1,0,1,2}n\begin{array}{rll} \displaystyle \min & \displaystyle -\sum_{i = 1}^{n} \mu_{i} x_{i} + \sqrt{\frac{1 - \varepsilon}{\varepsilon} \sum_{i = 1}^{n} \sigma_{i}^2 x_{i}^2 } \\ \textrm{s.t.} & A \mathbf{x} = \mathbf{b} \\ ~ & \mathbf{x} \in \left\lbrace{}{-2, -1, 0, 1, 2}\right\rbrace{}^{n} \end{array}